Home

 Despite some confusion with this terminology in the translation industry, it should be noted that editing and proofreading tasks are paid at a lower rate than translation.
 Some translation agencies and translators charge for editing and proofreading 50% of the price they charge for translation.
 Others have set proofreading rates at the level of 35% - 40% of translation rates and editing rates at the level of 60% - 65% of translation rates.

-Factors influencing editing and proofreading rates
+Factors influencing proofreading and editing rates

 • Country: the richer the country the higher the rates